Open Houses Are Magnets For Crime

 How Not to Get Robbed From an Open House

 If you insist on having an open house for some reason, there are some things you can do to minimize your chances of theft occurring.
-Here are some tips to reduce your chances of being robbed:

-- Put all your valuables away in a safe place where it would be challenging for someone to find them.
+- Please put all your valuables away in a safe place where it would be challenging for someone to find them.
 If you have a safe, put them there.
-Don’t leave any critical financial documents hanging around.
-You don’t want any of your account numbers stolen.

 - Consider installing security cameras to monitor people in your home from a different location.